Absorbing-state phase transition in biased activated random walk

 \section{Proof of Theorem \ref{theo:maintheo2}}

 We present the proof in the case of two dimensions.
 The same arguments can be adapted to the case of more than two dimensions.
-We introduce the set $B_L$, that corresponds to the set of sites inside the isosceles trapezoid having two sides orthogonal to $\mathbf{m}$.
-The trapezoid is defined in Figure \ref{fig:BL}.
-The set depends on a positive real number $g$ that will be specified later and on a positive integer $L$.

-We move particles in $B_L$ one by one, by employing a procedure which is similar to the one presented in the proof of Theorem \ref{theo:maintheo1}.
-By ``moving'' we mean that we always use the instruction on the site where the particle is located until a certain ``stopping'' event occurs.
-We choose such ``stopping'' events and we define the order according to which we move particles in such a way that with positive probability the particle either occupies one of the sites that is empty in the initial configuration or it leaves $B_L$ by crossing $F$, the boundary side of $B_L$ which contains the origin.
-The general idea of the proof is that, if the density of empty sites at time $0$ is less than the density of particles which either occupy one of such empty sites or leaves $B_L$ by crossing $F$, then a positive density of particles must leave $B_L$ by crossing $F$.
-We then estimate the number of particles that in particular leave $B_L$ by crossing the origin, showing that with positive probability this is at least linear in $L$.
+We assume that $\mathbf{m} \cdot \mathbf{e}_1 >0$ and we introduce the set $B_L = \{ (x,y) \in \mathbb{Z}^2 \, : \, x \in [-L+1, 0], y \in [-L^3, L^3] \}$.
+We order the sites of $B_L$ by writing $B_L = \{z_1, z_2, \ldots z_{|B_L|}\}$, requiring that sites with smaller $x$ appear first.
+We stabilize the set $B_{2L}$, but we ``move'' only particles which start from sites in $B_L$, as we want them to be ``far'' from the boundary of the set.
+By ``moving'', we mean that we always use the instruction on the site where the particle is located until a certain event occurs.
+In our stabilization procedure, we say that a particle is ``good'' if it occupies one of the sites that is empty for the initial configuration or if it leaves $B_L$ by crossing the line $x=0$.
+Because of the bias and of the order according to which particles are moved, we can provide a positive uniform lower bound for the probability of a particle being good.
+The general goal of the proof is to show that, if the density of empty sites for the initial configuration is less than the density of good particles, then a positive density of particles must leave $B_L$ by crossing the line $x=0$.
+We use translation invariance then to show that at least $ c L$ particles cross the origin with high probability for some $c>0$, which in turn implies almost sure activity by Lemma 3.